Portage Cars: Shifting gears in New Zealand’s automotive market

 In contrast, utes are the top sellers in more rural areas where durability and practicality are key factors.

-“When considering what cars to bring in from Japan, we watch buyers’ patterns closely and replace the stock that has been sold,” Ken explains.
+“When considering what cars to bring in from Japan, we watch customers’ patterns closely,” Ken explains.

-This flexibility allows Portage Cars to stay competitive in a fluctuating market, where consumer preferences can change quickly.
+This data driven approach allows Portage Cars to stay competitive in a fluctuating market, where consumer preferences can change quickly.

 One of the biggest challenges Portage Cars currently faces is sourcing hybrid vehicles.